 Adobe Audition includes a wide range of effects.
 Most can work with the Waveform and Multitrack Editors, but some are available only in the Waveform Editor.
-There are three main ways of working with effects, which are available in the Waveform and Multitrack Editors.
+There are three main ways of working with effects, which are available in the Waveform and Multitrack Editors:

 - The Effects Rack allows you to create a chain of up to 16 effects, which you can enable or disable independently.
 You can add, delete, replace, or reorder effects.
 The Effects Rack is the most flexible way of working with effects. - The Effects menu allows you to select an individual effect from the Effects menu bar and apply it to whatever audio is selected.
 When you need to apply only one specific effect, using this menu is quicker than using the Effects Rack.
-Some effects are available in the Effects menu that are not available in the Effects Rack. - The Favorites menu is the quickest but least flexible way to work with effects.
+Some effects available in the Effects menu are not available in the Effects Rack. - The Favorites menu provides a very quick way to work with effects.
 If you come up with a particularly useful effects setting, you can save it as a Favorite preset.
-The preset is then added to the list of Favorites you can access with the Favorites menu.
-Selecting it applies that preset instantly to whatever audio is selected; you cannot change any parameter values before applying the effect.
+The preset is then added to a list of Favorites, which you can access with the Favorites menu or the more flexible Favorites panel (as described in Chapter 2, "The Audition Environment").
+Selecting a Favorite applies that preset instantly to whatever audio is selected.
+Note that you cannot change any parameter values before applying the effect, but you can use the Preview Editor to see how the waveform will be altered by the effect prior to applying it.

-This lesson initially covers using the Effects Rack, which introduces the majority of effects.
+This chapter initially covers using the Effects Rack, which introduces the majority of effects.
 The second section covers the Effects menu and discusses the remaining effects that are available only via the Effects menu.
 The final section describes how to work with presets, including Favorites.